 Challenging new projects.
 Creative yet practical solutions.
 Innovative ways to protect the planet – one property at a time.
 Catch up on the latest news from Cooperstown Environmental here.

-For the third consecutive year, Cooperstown Environmental LLC is the top consulting firm in Massachusetts Brownfields Tax Credit awards, according to official statistics just released by the Massachusetts Department of Revenue (DOR).
-Once again, almost two-thirds of the Brownfields tax credit recipients were clients of Cooperstown Environmental LLC, according to the state’s Tax Credit Transparency Report.
-This report finds that most of the applications receiving approval were prepared and submitted by the firm, cementing Cooperstown’s position as the top firm in this program area.
-The Tax Transparency Report, which has been issued annually since a 2010 law was passed requiring
+For the fourth consecutive year, Cooperstown Environmental LLC is the top consulting firm in Massachusetts Brownfields Tax Credit awards, according to official statistics just released by the Massachusetts Department of Revenue (DOR).
+Once again, nearly two-thirds of the Brownfields tax credit recipients were clients of Cooperstown Environmental LLC, according to the state’s Tax Credit Transparency Report.
+This report finds that most of the applications that were approved were prepared and submitted by the firm, reiterating Cooperstown’s long-established hegemony as the top firm in the Brownfield Tax Credit arena.
+The 2014 Massachusetts Tax Credit Transparency Report, which has been issued annually

 As LSPs, we know that keeping track of policy changes is critical.
 Luckily for Cooperstown, our Project Manager Isaac Anderson co-chairs the Licensed Site Professional Association (LSPA) Technical Practice Committee (TPC), a committee dedicated to keeping up with the latest advancements in the practice.
 Currently the TPC is partnering with MassDEP to streamline the telemetry reporting process for practitioners.
 Through this partnership, Mr. Anderson was involved with conducting a survey to evaluate how LSPs are currently using telemetry in response to recent changes to the Massachusetts Contingency Plan (MCP).
 Mr. Anderson gave a presentation of the results of the survey at